mike-source/sage/documentation/DOCUMENTATION.md

 ### Default Layouts

-The default layouts can be found in the `/templates/layouts/` directory and any addtional layouts should go here.
+The default layouts can be found in the `/templates/layouts/` directory and any additional layouts should go here.

 To help understand the pattern and how these layouts are ultimately coded - these are all the (desktop) widths  for the blocks in each layout.